Slope Formula of a Line

 Example 8: Solve the slope of the line passing through the points (10, 0) and (10, 9).

 This last example illustrates when the line passing through two given points is a vertical line.
-All vertical lines have no slope because the numerical value of their slopes results to the division by zero, commonly known as undefined.
+All vertical lines have no slope because the numerical value of their slopes results in the division by zero, commonly known as undefined.

 Suppose and .
 The slope of the straight line equals